Skip to content

 # function library

-lib = importlib.import_module(sgbd_config["sgbd_functions"])
+lib = importlib.import_module(sgbd_config["sgbd_fonctions"])

-# Calculate text to display
+# calculation of text to be displayed

 with_transaction = with_transaction == "true"